morganthomas/winning-arguments/winning-arguments.md

 What seems to be the case is that **winning always occurs in the context of some game or gamelike activity**.
 "Game or gamelike activity" is, as we have seen, a very broad category, taking in things as disparate as soccer, capitalism, and life.
 For that reason, it's not a very strong claim to say that winning always occurs in the context of some game or gamelike activity.
 We'll assume this generalization going forward.

 What is winning?
-Winning is a condition which a player of a game can obtain or be in.
+Usually, winning is a condition which a player of a game can obtain or be in.
 Typically it's a condition defined by the rules of the game.

 ## Laws and rules